machine-learning-and-security/machine-learning-and-security.github.io/index.md

 * *Distributionally Robust Deep Learning as a Generalization of Adversarial Training* by Matthew Staib

-* *Certifiable Distributional Robustness with Principled Adversarial Training* Aman Sinha
+* *Certifiable Distributional Robustness with Principled Adversarial Training* by Aman Sinha

 * *Formal Guarantees on the Robustness of a Classifier against Adversarial Manipulation* by Matthias Hein